duncantl/RFundamentals/Questions.md

      sum(log(dexp(x, theta)))
 }
 ```
-Where will f find theta?
+Where will f find theta? or is does this question make sense?

 + Continuing from the previous question
 ```